NICTA/t3as-pat-clas/README.md

 Prerequisites are Building and Downloading Data, then from the data directory, run `package.sh` to:

  - parse the data to create the database and search indices (further details provided in the following section)
- - create tar.gz archives for the dynamic web apps `pat-class-lookup-web` and `pat-clas-search-web`, which contain the war file and the database or search indices it depends on
+ - create a tar.gz archive for the dynamic web app `pat-class-service`, which contains the war file and the database and search indices it depends on
- - create a tar.gz archive for `pat-clas-ui`, which contains static files packed inside a .war file just so that it can be deployed using the same mechanism as the dynamic web apps.
+ - create a tar.gz archive for `pat-clas-ui`, which contains static files packed inside a .war file just so that it can be deployed using the same mechanism as the dynamic web app.

 ## Parsing